iFooledMe/Game-Reviews--Code-Institute-Project-4/README.md

 ## DEPLOYMENT

-If you wish to deploy this project of your own take the following steps.

-Clone this project to your own working directory:
+### Clone this project to your own working directory:

-1. In this repository (as you’re reading this readme in it :-) on the top right click the green “Code” button
-2. Copy the given url by clicking on the copy icon (or open it up with GitHub Desktop if you have it installed)
-3. In your local IDE open Git Bash (or whatever terminal you use to work with Git)
-4. Change the current working directory to the location where you want the clone to be created
-5. In the terminal type “git clone” and the paste the url you just copied Press Enter.
+In this repository (as you’re reading this readme in it :-) on the top right click the green “Code” button Copy the given url by clicking on the copy icon (or open it up with GitHub Desktop if you have it installed) In your local IDE open Git Bash (or whatever terminal you use to work with Git) Change the current working directory to the location where you want the clone to be created In the terminal type “git clone” and the paste the url you just copied Press Enter.
 Your local clone will be created in the working directory you’re currently in

+### Set up your local IDE
+You need the latest version of Python 3 installed and then you need to run command “pip install -r requirements.txt” to install all the necessary packages.
+You also need to set up a Stripes payment account and a Amazon AWS S3 bucket.
+Create a env.py file and give it the following information: os.environ["SECRET_KEY"] = Django secret key os.environ["STRIPE_PUBLISHABLE_KEY"] = Stripe publishable key os.environ["STRIPE_SECRET_KEY"] = Stripe secret key os.environ["STRIPE_PLAN_ANNUALY_PROD_ID"] = Stripe product id os.environ["STRIPE_PLAN_ANNUALY_PRICE_ID"] = Stripe annually price id os.environ["DATABASE_URL"] = Heroku postgreSQL databas URI os.environ["USE_LOCAL_DB"] = '1' [1=PostgreSQL on localhost, 2=SQLite on localhost, any other value Heroku postgreSQL. os.environ["LOCAL_DB_PASSWORD"] = Password PostgreSQL on localhost os.environ["AWS_ACCESS_KEY_ID"] = AWS User access key os.environ["AWS_SECRET_ACCESS_KEY"] = AWS User secret key os.environ["USE_AWS"] = '1'
+os.environ["EMAIL_HOST_PASS"] = Password to chosen email SMTP server os.environ["EMAIL_HOST_USER"] = User name for chosen email SMTP server os.environ["USE_CONSOLE_MAIL"] = '1' [1=For development,  Any other = External SMTP
+os.environ["DEBUG_MODE"] = '0' [1=Debug mode, Any other = Debug set to false]
+You are now ready to work with this project on your local machine.

+### Deploy on Heroku
+1. First you need to create an account on Heroku
+2. Create a new app (Chose region depending on where you live)
+3. In your new app create a Heroku PostgreSQL in “Resources”
+4. Set the config variables (in accordance with the env.py file described above under “Settings”
+5. You can either deploy the project by connecting Heroku to your GitHub repository (follow the instructions on Heroku site) Or use the Heroku CLI (Install the Heroku CLI from here)
+6. Once Heroku CLI is installed, login to Heroku by typing “heroku login” in the CLI and you will be redirected to a web browser window where you log in.
+7. Then use Git to clone (app name) source code to your local machine (even if it is already cloned this must be done again).
+Type: “$ heroku git:clone -a (name of repository you are using)” in the CLI
+8. Make this new dir (name of repository) your working directory with command "cd (name of repository)"
+9. Make some small change to the code you just cloned in order to be able to push it to Git
+10. Stage all files for commit to Git with the command “git add .” + enter
+11. Commit to Git with “commit -m (Some commit message)“ + enter
+12. Finally in the CLI type "git push heroku master" ...In a while after a lot of stuff flying past you on the screen has stopped flying past you, the project should be deployed

 ## TESTING